 Let’s Get Started by Talking What HDDs and SSDs Actually Mean?

 What does HDD stand for?
-HDDs or Hard Disk Drives store data in magnetic core (the disk) and that core is divided into tracks and sectors which is mostly the nerdy stuff which you can read up on yourself.
+HDDs or Hard Disk Drives store data in the magnetic core (the disk) and that core is divided into tracks and sectors which is mostly the nerdy stuff that you can read up on yourself.
 The idea is that the single unit is divided into smaller units where data actually gets stored.
 And there’s a rotating head which locates each smaller unit (or sector) and reads original writes to it.

 SSDs or Solid State Drives, on the other hand, have no moving parts (compared to the rotating head on the HDDs) and are based on the Flash Storage technology which makes them inherently faster than HDDs (hold your horses as I’ve still not made the final call).
 Instead of being made of a magnetic core, the SSDs rely on semiconductor chips to store data.
 They are just like your RAM (which is faster than your secondary storage device) but they have the added bonus that they don’t lose your data when power isn’t supplied.
 The SSDs look like a RAM with a grid of electrical cells on it to facilitate fast data transactions.

 Now that we have the basic ground laid out, let’s get to the comparison.